fsziegler/GTD-Kanban/README.md

 You may iterate through the second and third phases any number of times as your refine your product.

-####1.3.ii Reliable, Maintainable, Scalable
+####Reliable, Maintainable, Scalable
 Endeavour to make your products reliable, maintainable, and scalable.
 All three of these will result naturally from the following good design practices.

 #####Architecture
 First, explicitly implement an **architecture** - this is the skeleton in the "make it work" phase.
 Houses have frames, boats have keels, cars have a chassis or cage, and good software has an architecture.
 Architecture is a basic structure to which every component is attached in some way.
 You cannot have a good product with a bad architecture.

 #####Modularity
 Second, practice **modularity**.
 A module is component that has a well-defined purpose and interface, and is reliable.
-Because a module's scope is limited, it is relatively easy to design a set of tests to validate that it works properly.
+Because a module's scope is limited, its interface should be simple, and it should be straightforward to design a set of tests to validate its functionality.
 Examples include door assemblies for houses, winches for boats, transmissions for cars, and objects in software.

 Practicing modularity may allow you to identify duplicated functionality, which you should then merge into a single module.
 This has two benefits:
   - you only have to build and maintain a single module, and